How Much Does

 After everything has been cleared we’ll force clean water through your pipes to remove all traces of contaminated liquid from your system, before properly disposing of the waste.

-9 times out of 10, power flushing will cause all of your central heating issues – so it shouldn’t be seen as an optional maintenance job.
+Nine times out of ten, power flushing will solve all of your central heating issues – so it shouldn’t be seen as an optional maintenance job.

 However, a power flush won't solve issues with pressure loss or faulty parts – so it may be worth looking into other repair options or replacing your boiler altogether.